Jump to Recipe →

 Pasta Foundation (1 lb spaghetti, linguine, or angel hair)

-Long pasta works best because it coats evenly with the oil and garlic, creating more authentic texture.
-Budget reality: Any long pasta works – don’t stress about brand perfection.
-Gluten-free adaptation: Rice or chickpea pasta works with slightly adjusted timing.
-Portion planning: This feeds 4-6 people depending on appetites and what sides you serve.
+Long pasta works best because it coats evenly with the oil and garlic, creating a more authentic flavor. tic texture… But I also get reality: Any long pasta works—don’t stress about brand perfection.
+Gluten-free perfection.
+Adaptation: Rice or chickpea pasta works with slightly adjusted timing.
+Gluten-free meal planning: This feeds 4-6 people, depending on appetites and what sides you serve.

 Garlic Star (6-8 cloves fresh garlic, thinly sliced)

-Fresh garlic is absolutely non-negotiable for proper flavor and texture – pre-minced just won’t deliver the same results.
-Slicing technique: Cut into thin, even slices (about 1/8-inch thick) so everything cooks evenly and nothing burns.
-Quantity flexibility: Start with 4 cloves for sensitive palates and add more as your family adapts to the flavor.
-Storage tip: Buy garlic in bulk and store properly for weeks of emergency dinner options.
+Fresh garlic is absolutely non-negotiable for proper flavor and texture—pre-minced won’t deliver the same results.
+Slicing technique: Cut into thin, even slices (about 1/8-inch thick) so everything cooks evenly.
+Nothing burns.
+Quantity results.
+Flexibility: Start with 4 cloves for sensitive palates and add more as your family adapts to the flavor. burns.
+Quantity Storage tip: Buy garlic in bulk and store properly for weeks of emergency dinner options.

 Olive Oil Foundation (1/2 cup extra virgin olive oil)